hachahoud/100-days-of-code/log.md

 Day 26.
 **Today's progress**: The styling for the web app is somehow done -for now.
 The app is wroking and looking fine.
 Tomorrow I'll see what can I add to its functionalities.

+Day 27.
+**Today's progress**: I did some overall changes to the site appearance and that was all.
+It was not much work, but it is consistency that matters to me.